AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 This is a subject I feel passionately about and I plan on continuing to iterate on it in the future :) When I do so my next steps will be:

-• Do journal studies with users to test longterm efficacy of updated lessons
+• Do journal studies with users to test the longterm efficacy of updated lessons

 View more